We use demonstrative pronouns to replace a noun or a noun phrase to show whether something or more things are near or far in space or time.

 - Demonstrative pronoun: This is the same story I heard from him before.

 Demonstrative adjective: This story is the same one I heard from him before.

-Demonstrative adjective: That bird looks like a kite.
+Demonstrative adjective: That kite looks like a bird.